 Each year, more than 40,000 people — the population of a small city — are needlessly killed on American streets and thousands more are injured.
 We call this suffering traffic “accidents” — but, in reality, we have the power to prevent traffic collisions.

 The significant loss of life exacts a tragic toll, extending beyond personal loss to deep community impacts, including: personal economic costs and emotional trauma to those suffering; and significant taxpayer spending on emergency response and long-term healthcare costs.
-And because so many fear for their safety on our streets, there is no true freedom of mobility — no right to choose to walk or bike — and, as a result, we compromise our public health with increasing rates of sedentary diseases and higher carbon emissions.
+And because so many fear for their safety on our streets, there is no true freedom of mobility, and, as a result, we compromise our public health with increasing rates of sedentary diseases and higher carbon emissions.